 What events are there in Ireland?

 There are a number of IODAI events throughout the season.
 There are five main events for all sailors; four Regional events and the National Championships.
 Generally the four regional events are Saturday and Sunday events at a venue in their respective province i.e. Ulster Munster, Leinster and Connacht.
 The National Championships involves four days racing and can be held anywhere in Ireland and moves from club to club and from province to province each year.
 All these events count towards the sailors “ranking”, but if you are ready to learn about that you should be moving to the second section of our FAQ’s, new parents and sailors.
 There are also a number of supporting events throughout the year.
-The full calendar of IODAI and IODAI supported events can be found at http://www.iodai.com/live/events/
+The full calendar of IODAI and IODAI supported events can be found on the News section of the IODAI website.

 In addition to IODAI events local club events; regattas; training sessions serve to fill any gaps in the sailing year